stionic/halanews-document/docs/getting-started-config.md

 ## Terms and Conditions page

-Default you simple create page in WordPress with slug `app-terms` then app will open this page when click Terms and Conditions in Login.
+Default you simple create page in WordPress with slug `app-terms` then app will open this page first time users open app or when click Terms and Conditions in Login.

 If you want to change slug just edit in `/src/assets/i18n/en.json`

-Open en.json file with a text editor and edit `general.config._terms_login` (line 5)
+Open en.json file with a text editor and edit `general.config._terms` and `general.config._terms_login` (line 5-11)

+If `slug` is empty then app will hidden all terms alert.

 ## App Information